Article Translations: (Spanish)

 - won't stop crying

-- complains of head and neck pain (younger or nonverbal children may be more fussy)
+- complains of head and neck pain (younger children who aren't talking yet may be more fussy)

 - won't awaken easily

-- becomes hard to console
+- becomes hard to comfort

 - isn't walking or talking normally